PRodriguez19/MMG3320-5320/docs/assignments/genome_index-2025.md

 Below is a depiction of the folder structure and location for the reference indexes.

+!!! warning

     **YOU WILL NOT NEED TO MAKE A COPY OF ANY REFERENCE INDEXES IN YOUR HOME DIRECTORY**

     **Simply specify the location of the reference genome/GTF file of interest in your script!**

 ### File Paths